abaizan/kodoja/README.md

 ## Usage

-IMPORTANT: When executing the pipeline, do not put original data in the result file before executing script
+IMPORTANT: do not put original data in output directory when executing kodoja_search

-## Classification pipeline parameters:
+## kodoja_search.py parameters:
 ### General:
 * ``--read1`` - path to the single-end or first paired-end file (required)
 * ``--data_format`` - specify the file-type for file1 ("fasta" or "fastq" - default='fastq')
 * ``--output_dir`` - path to the results folder (required)
 * ``--threads`` - number of threads on cluster (default=1)
 * ``--read2`` - path to second paired-end file (default=False)
+*``--host_subset`` - tax id of host.
+Use this is a host genome was added to the databases and you do not wish to see the number of reads classifed to this group in the final table

 ### Kraken:
 * --``kraken_db`` - path to kraken database (required)